arqo123/speedgoose/README.md

 -   It supports deep hydration, for caching not only the root document instances but also those that are populated.
 -   Supports custom eventing.
 For example, if you want to remove given results from cache, but removal logic is not based on removing documents from DB but rather field based (like deleted: true), then you can apply a `wasRecordDeleted` callback as an option for the plugin.
 -   Supports multitenancy by clearing cached results only for a related tenant.
+-   It has a `cachePopulate` method that solves the N+1 problem with Mongoose population.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Release Note: